Rancho Los Feliz

-Rancho de Los Feliz was a 6647 acre Spanish land concession in present-day Los Angeles County, California, purportedly given in 1795 by Spanish Governor Pedro Fages to José Vicente Feliz, although there is no deed or other record..
+Rancho de Los Feliz was a 6647 acre Spanish land concession in present-day Los Angeles County, California, purportedly given in 1795 by Spanish Governor Pedro Fages to José Vicente Féliz, although there is no deed or other record..
 The land of the grant includes Los Feliz and Griffith Park, and was bounded on the east by the Los Angeles River.

 History

 Given to Jose Vicente Feliz, this was one of the first land grants made in California.
+Vicente Feliz was, thought of as the first Comisionado of Los Angeles.
 Born in Sonora, Mexico, about 1741, Corporal Feliz, a veteran of the Anza Expedition of 1776, was the Spanish military leader at the Pueblo of Los Angeles.
 In 1787 Governor Fages appointed Feliz as Comisionado of the Los Angeles Pueblo, giving him the powers of Mayor and Judge.
-Some sources say that, for his service, Feliz was granted Rancho Los Feliz.
-H. H. Bancroft, in his History of California, doubted any governor granted the rancho to Vicente Féliz.
+Some sources say that, for his service, Feliz was granted Rancho Los Feliz, however, historian Hubert Bancroft, in his History of California, doubted any governor granted a rancho of any size to him.

 Mexican Governor Manuel Micheltorena granted the rancho to María Ygnacia Verdugo.
 María Ygnacia Verdugo was the wife of one of the sons of Anastacio María Féliz.
 Anastacio was probably a cousin of José Vicente Féliz.
 When María's husband died, she petitioned for a grant in her name and in the name of her son José Antonio Féliz.
 Governor Micheltorena granted it to her in 1843.
 She did not remarry.